-Dr. Claycomb's research interests involve magnetic measurements using Superconducting Quantum Interference Device (SQUID) magnetometers.
+Dr. Claycomb's research interests involved magnetic measurements using Superconducting Quantum Interference Device (SQUID) magnetometers.

 Introductory Biophysics Perspectives on the Living State,

-and over 40 journal articles on the application of SQUID's for Chemical, Biological and Medical Physics, Self Organized Criticality (SOC) and Electromagnetic Modeling.
+and over 40 journal articles on the application of SQUID's for Chemical, Biological and Medical Physics, Self Organized Criticality (SOC), Electromagnetic Modeling and other topics.